martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 if projected attendance is high enough to achieve the benefit of an in-person meeting.

-The IESG is discouraged from relying on a simple head count of expected event attendance.
+The IESG is discouraged from relying on a simple head count of expected meeting attendance.
 Even dramatically smaller events with large remote participation may be successful.
 In addition to the LLC's estimate, the IESG might consider: